Sinema faces blowback in Arizona for votes defying Democrats | WTOP News

 PHOENIX (AP) — U.S. Sen. Kyrsten Sinema is growing increasingly isolated from some of her party’s most influential officials and donors after playing a key role in scuttling voting rights legislation that many Democrats consider essential to preserving democracy.

-Sinema faces a vote of disapproval and possible censure from leaders of the Arizona Democratic Party on Saturday, a symbolic condemnation for the woman who just three years ago brought the party an Arizona Senate seat for the first time in a generation.
+Leaders of the Arizona Democratic Party voted Saturday to censure Sinema, a symbolic condemnation for the woman who just three years ago brought the party an Arizona Senate seat for the first time in a generation.

 Donors are threatening to walk away.
 Several groups are already collecting money for an eventual primary challenge, even though she’s not on the ballot until 2024.
 Young activists are holding a second hunger strike to draw attention to Sinema’s vote.